Menu

 Certainly, advancements in technology and the increase in hybrid working arrangements contribute to an ‘always on’ culture – where employees feel they are expected to be available and contactable outside of their working hours.
 A recent study by IOSH found an ‘epidemic’ of long working hours within the UK, and additionally found that 52% of respondents regularly check work related messages and emails outside of working hours, and 39% check and respond to work related messages whilst on annual leave.

-This blurring of boundaries between work and outside-work life is what the government is seeking to address, and we at Timewise welcome this development of UK employment law to help tackle what is a current and pressing wellbeing issue.
+This blurring of boundaries between work and outside-work life is what the government is seeking to address, and we at Timewise welcome the Code of Practice to help tackle what is a current and pressing wellbeing issue.
 Whilst some are concerned about a negative impact on productivity, we ascribe to the belief that well rested, healthy employees, who have protected time away from work, are likely to be more engaged and productive when they are working.

 What can we learn from elsewhere?

-The manifesto specifically refers to Ireland and Belgium, two countries with different approaches to this challenge.
-Belgium has set out legally binding obligations for organisations with 20+ people, whereas Ireland has established a code of practice.
-Both require employers to come up with practical arrangements for guaranteeing periods when employees aren’t contacted and set out obligations for time recording to demonstrate this.
+It appears the government are taking a similar approach to Ireland, which has an established a code of practice.
+This requires employers to come up with practical arrangements for guaranteeing periods when employees aren’t contacted and sets out obligations for time recording to demonstrate this.

 Others including Australia, have also implemented their own formal right to disconnect from work, giving workers the right to refuse to monitor, read or respond to work-related communications without fear of dismissal or reprisals.

 The language in Labour’s new deal suggests that they recognize that a ‘one size fits all’ approach won’t work on this – and that each workplace will be required to work out their own response to the new right, and how it can be implemented.
-In our experience, this seems sensible given the range of organisations and roles that will be impacted by the new right.
-Those organisations who genuinely engage their employees on this and work together to find the ‘win-win’ as articulated in the manifesto, are the most likely to see positive shifts on organisational culture and behaviours.
-However, it’s critical that employers are held accountable for upholding their responsibilities, and the legislation needs to set out clear requirements for monitoring and reporting to ensure it has an impact.
+In our experience, this seems sensible given the range of organisations and roles that will be impacted.
+Those organisations who genuinely engage their employees on this and work together to find the ‘win-win’, are the most likely to see positive shifts on organisational culture and behaviours.
+However, it’s unclear how employers are to be held accountable for upholding their responsibilities.
+We’d like to see the Code of Practice setting out clear requirements for monitoring and reporting to ensure it has an impact.

 Practically, what are the implications for my workforce?